Do you ever find yourself hesitant to speak up when you have something to say?

 Then, after getting comfortable with that first step, I started asking questions that felt safe enough.

-Then I started offering opinions.
+After that, I started offering opinions.

 Suddenly I had gone from being the person who was never able to speak up in meetings, to be the person leading the meetings (and everything else, for that matter).